syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 # Toolbar types in Blazor RichTextEditor Component

 The Rich Text Editor toolbar contains a collection of tools such as bold, Italic, and text alignment buttons that are used to format the content.
 However, in most integrations, you can customize the toolbar configurations easily to suit your needs.
-The Rich Text Editor allows to configure different types of toolbar using [`RichTextEditorToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html) - `Type` property.
+The editor allows to configure different types of toolbar using `RichTextEditorToolbarSettings` - [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Type) property.
 The types of toolbar are:

 1. Expand
 2. MultiRow

 ![Toolbar](./images/blazor-richtexteditor-toolbar-types.png)

-## Expand toolbar
+## Expand Toolbar

-The default mode of [`RichTextEditorToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Type) - `Type` as [`Expand`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarType.html#Syncfusion_Blazor_RichTextEditor_ToolbarType_Expand) to hide the overflowing items in the next row.
+The default mode of `RichTextEditorToolbarSettings` - `Type` as [Expand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarType.html#Syncfusion_Blazor_RichTextEditor_ToolbarType_Expand) to hide the overflowing items in the next row.
 By clicking the expand arrow, view the overflowing toolbar items.

 {% tabs %}
 {% highlight razor tabtitle="~/expand-toolbar.razor" %}